 - Pont de l’Alma

-You’ll need to buy a special metro ticket to get to and from Versailles – A round trip will cost you €7.10.
-If you’re worried about buying the incorrect ticket, purchase the tickets from a metro service agent.
+You’ll need to buy a special metro ticket to get to and from Versailles.
+A round trip ticket will cost you €7.10.
+If you’re worried about buying the incorrect ticket, purchase the tickets from a metro service agent instead of the machine.

-Using a metro ticket machine, make sure you indicate that your destination is the Versailles Rive Gauche station (there are three destinations in Versailles, so you need to choose the right one).
-Depending on your departure location, the train will take you anywhere from 30 to 60+ minutes, so plan accordingly.
+Using a metro ticket machine, make sure you indicate that your destination is the Versailles Rive Gauche station (there are three destinations in Versailles, so it’s more convenient to choose the right one).
+Depending on your departure location, the train will take you anywhere from 30 to 60 minutes, so plan accordingly.

 The best way to get to Versailles is with a tour.
-You’ll get insights from an experienced guide without the guesswork of which train to catch or which ticket to buy to skip the lines.
+You’ll get insights from an experienced guide without the guesswork of which train to catch or which ticket to buy.

-Versailles is a relatively small town with a population of 85k people according to the INSEE.
-The area was completely barren when Louis XIII decided build a hunting lodge there in the 17th century.
+Versailles is a relatively small town with a population of 85k people according to the INSEE website.
+The area was completely barren until Louis XIII decided build a hunting lodge there in the 17th century.
 The lodge did not look even remotely to what we see today until Louis XIV decided that his hunting lodge should have all the luxurious of home.